 - Applies to anyone who is not the policyholder, but is covered by the insurance policy.

-What are the Benefits of an Insurance Certificate Holder Status?
+What are de benefits of an insurance Certificate Holder Status?

 1. The policyholder is not liable for any loss or damage beyond the sum insured.